tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

     // Define a new uint for the current_id and set it to the current value of the copyright_ids counter using the .current() method. uint id = copyright_ids.current();

-    // Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyright_uri mapping. copyrights[id] = Work(msg.sender, reference_uri);
+    // Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyrights mapping. copyrights[id] = Work(msg.sender, reference_uri);

     }